 When the son receives the forgiveness from his Father, he breaks down and he cannot complete his speech.
 He begins to speak, “Father, I have sinned against heaven and against you, I am not worthy to be called your son.”
 And he stops.

 He can’t finish the sentence, “… make me a hired servant,” because he suddenly realizes the issue isn’t the spent money, the issue is he has a broken relationship with his Father.
 And his Father was willing to forgive him even before he thought of asking for forgiveness.

-Just over a year ago, I was in a part of the world I will have to leave unnamed, speaking with a man who’s on one of the “most wanted” lists in the world.
-His opening question to me was really quite interesting, we were there with a small group of people.
+Just over a year ago, I was in a part of the world I will have to leave unnamed, speaking with a man who’s opening question to me was really quite interesting, we were there with a small group of people.
 His opening question was, “If someone believes the wrong thing, does their life have any value?”

 Well, here is my tip, if you are ever talking to a well-known international terrorist, you ask them a question back to get them talking first.
 My question was, “Sheikh, what do you think?”

 And he took 15 minutes to say, “No.” If someone believes the wrong thing, their life has no value.